bytebase/bytebase.com/content/docs/slow-query/index-advisor.md

 ## Data Privacy

-In order to advise indexes, Bytebase must provide the OpenAI platform with the tables and column names of the current database schema and SQL fingerprints(without any literals, use question marks `?` or variable signs `$1` instead).
-However, Bytebase does not transmit any data from the tables.
+Bytebase sends the following info to OpenAI:

+- Tables and column names of the current database schema.
+- SQL fingerprints without any literals (use question marks ? or variable signs $1 instead).